 Note: For each garage, an external monument sign with displays should be installed in locations to give drivers a chance to make decisions before entering the garage.
-In the future, the City may also consider whether to add sensors to individual parking lots if the City wants to capture accurate occupancy counts per space.
+In the future, the City may also consider whether to add sensors to individual parking lots.
 These data feeds would also be relayed to mobile apps, by-pass signage, a real time parking map and other displays.